 Delivery points reduce the gas pressure in the transmission system prior to it being delivered direct to customers and/or into downstream gas distribution networks.
-Vector has 124 delivery points on the transmission system.
 Delivery point equipment can comprise of a number of components including:

 - Filters

 - Heating systems

 - Isolation valves

 - Pressure regulators and control valves

 - Pressure safety valves and slam-shut valves

 - Metering systems

 - Pilot valves

 - SCADA telemetry

 - Ancillaries.